mrtnoshad/process_mining/V2/readme.md

 include_event_list: The list of the event names to include in the graph.
 If several columns are specified as labels in event_label_columns  then the filter only applies on the first column.

+encoding_dict: A dictionary of the abbreviations/encoding/text_replacement in the node names event_label_column

+num_nodes: number of nodes

+edge_weight_lower_bound: if the weight of the edge is less than the bound it won't be present in the graph

+plot_most_common_path: show the most common path in the graph output_file_name